cell-org/nuron.cell.computer/README.md

 ![nuron.png](nuron.png)

-# Nuron
+# nurond

-> NFT Management System
+> NFT Processing Unit

-Nuron is an NFT management system that lets you create and manage NFTs.
+Nurond is a low level engine that lets you create and manage NFTs from HTTP requests.
 It is made up of:

 1. **Programmable Wallet:** automatically sign messages by POSTing messages to sign over HTTP
 2. **NFT File System:** store and manage IPFS files both locally and publish when ready
 3. **NFT Database:** store signed tokens locally and publish when ready

-> If you're looking for a way to download nuron, check out the Tutorial here: https://tutorial.cell.computer/#/?id=_2-download-nuron
+> If you're looking for a way to download nurond, check out the Tutorial here: https://tutorial.cell.computer/#/?id=_2-download-nuron

 ## Usage

-Once installed, you can interact with your Nuron using HTTP requests:
+Once installed, you can interact with your Nurond using HTTP requests:

 1. Use the HTTP API directly: You can use whatever programming language you want (python, javascript, ruby, etc.)
-2. Use a JavaScript library: [nuron.js](https://nuronjs.cell.computer) is just a wrapper library that makes it easy to interact with a Nuron using simple JavaScript code.
+2. Use a JavaScript library: [nuron.js](https://nuronjs.cell.computer) is just a wrapper library that makes it easy to interact with a Nurond using simple JavaScript code.

-## Making requests to Nuron
+## Making requests to Nurond

 You don't have to use **nuron.js**.
-You can build your own Nuron client, or just directly program networking code to interact with Nuron, using any programming language.
-It's simple because Nuron is just a local HTTP server.
+You can build your own Nuron client, or just directly program networking code to interact with Nurond, using any programming language.
+It's simple because Nurond is just a local HTTP server.

 Check out the API reference section below for all available endpoints.
 For example, for `GET /wallet/accounts`, you can do this: